garbados/the-emerald-green/doc/player_guide.md

 ## Challenges

 When facing a tribulation, such as a locked door, or a murderous foe, you may be *challenged* to overcome the situation.
 In general, whenever a game like DnD would have you roll a d20.
+Challenges include one or more *demands*; a failure to acknowledge them can punish you in strange ways.

 When challenged, the arbiter secretly selects a *difficulty*, which is a number your response must meet or beat.
-You respond by *applying* a card from your hand, discarding it in the process.
+You respond by *bestowing* a card from your hand, discarding it in the process.

+When you're proficient in a relevant skill, when you expend a *fortune*, or during reactive interactions like saving throws, you can instead *unveil* the top card of your deck, and use that instead of a card from your hand. *If you don't like the result of the unveiling, you can still bestow a better card.* After the challenge, discard what you've unveiled.

 Cards have an *effective rank* that is based on their rank in the deck: